The next major festival will be the 40th Festival

-From the 6th - 8th of January 2017 the small town of Cygnet will again play host to the annual Cygnet Folk Festival.
-This year will be the 35th Cygnet Folk Festival, one of Australia’s most iconic folk music festivals.
+The Cygnet Folk Festival is one of Australia’s most iconic folk music festivals.
 Very highly regarded by musicians and festival-goers from all over Australia and overseas, competition to come to Cygnet is at an all time high amongst performers, and last year we had a record number of applications!
 The Festival is a showcase of eclectic music genres featuring both local and international talent, dance, poetry, masterclasses, film, kids' entertainment, food, wine, art and local handicrafts all set in the breathtaking scenery of Tasmania's Huon Valley.

 Musicians and volunteers plan their annual holidays around coming to Cygnet in January each year and many come from interstate and overseas especially to be part of this wonderful event.
 The incredible talent of local and visiting musicians is celebrated over the January weekend and we are proud that so many amazing performers and festival goers take part in what the Festival has to offer each year.

 The Cygnet Folk Festival began in 1982 and is a not-for-profit community event organised by a volunteer management committee (Huon Folk Inc), a paid Festival Manager & Artistic Director and many dedicated people volunteering their time and expertise.
-Huon Folk Inc is open to membership as an incorporated association: to become a member please contact us for a current membership form.
+Huon Folk Inc is open to membership as an incorporated association: to become a member please click here for the online form.

 Cygnet has a population of less than 1,600 people and for such a small community, the Festival is impressive in its size, scope and quality.